Spread the love

 Iglesia de Santo Domingo

-Iglesia de Santo Domingo or The church of Saint Dominic is a Romanesque Roman Catholic church in Soria.
-Originally it was built in the XII century, but since then only its tower has made it till nowadays.
-In 1556 the Church of Saint Domenic has become a part of the Dominican monastery.
+Iglesia de Santo Domingo, or the Church of Saint Dominic, is a Romanesque Roman Catholic church in Soria.
+Originally built in the 12th century, only its tower has survived to the present day.
+In 1556, the Church of Saint Dominic became part of the Dominican monastery.

 4. Catalañazor & Charming Villages of Soria